Marion Stadium

-Rent One Park is a stadium in Marion, Illinois that was completed in 2007.
-It is primarily used for baseball and was previously the home of the Southern Illinois Miners of the Frontier League from 2007–2021.
+Marion Stadium (formerly known as Rent One Park and Mtn.
+Dew Stadium) is a stadium in Marion, Illinois, that was completed in 2007.
+It is primarily used for baseball and was previously the home of the Southern Illinois Miners of the Frontier League from 2007 to 2021 before being purchased by the Thrillville Thrillbillies of the Prospect League in 2023.

 The stadium has a contemporary, non-traditional look, devoid of the common red brick and green-painted steel common among ballparks around the United States.

-One of the most unusual features of the new stadium is the roof, which slopes down toward the field.
+One of the most unusual features of the stadium is the roof, which slopes down toward the field.
 As a result, foul balls hit by players can sometimes roll back down for spectators to catch.

-The stadium is located roughly 120 miles southeast of St Louis on Interstate 57.
+The stadium is located roughly 120 miles southeast of St. Louis on Interstate 57.
 There are over 3,400 standard armchair ballpark seats including wider chair seating behind home plate.
 Down the left field line and in the outfield is lawn seating that can accommodate over 2,000 fans.
-Rent One Park also has two picnic gardens: Bullpen Bar-n-Grille down the right field line that can host as many as 250 people and the Rent One Picnic Garden located in the outfield with seating for over 500 people.
 The upper level features 14 luxury suites and an enclosed banquet area for approximately 200 persons.

-Rent One Park also contains an open-air entry plaza, home and visitor clubhouses, dedicated maintenance building, administrative offices, and team store.
+Marion Stadium also contains an open-air entry plaza, home and visitor clubhouses, dedicated maintenance building, administrative offices, and team store.
 The scoreboard and video board are accompanied by 12 panels for advertisement on the right-field wall, beyond and above the bullpens.
-Down the left field side in the corner of the park is the Fun Zone, a children's play area with various games.

-The company that holds the naming rights, Rent One, is a rent-to-own retail store chain.
+The company that originally held the ballpark's naming rights, Rent One, is a rent-to-own retail store chain.

 Following the folding of the Southern Illinois Miners baseball team in 2021, the venue was then purchased by Illinois Center Project, LLC. with the goal of converting the stadium into a multi-use venue.

+In 2023, it was announced that Pepsi MidAmerica had purchased the naming rights for the ballpark.
+The newly renamed Mtn.
+Dew Park was set to be the crown jewel of Thrillville, a massive youth sports development to be built in the vicinity of the stadium.
+By the Thrillbillies home opener, the stadium's name was changed to Marion Stadium with no explanation or announcement from the team.

 Since 2022, the stadium has been used for concerts, equestrian events, community gatherings, and more, along with local little league and high school baseball tournaments.

-The Colt World Series is currently hosted at Rent One Park each summer after relocating from Lafayette, Indiana.
+The Colt World Series is currently hosted at the stadium each summer after relocating from Lafayette, Indiana.
+In 2023, both the Great Lakes Valley Conference and the Ohio Valley Conference began holding their conference tournaments at the ballpark.

-The first game
+First game

 The first game in the park was played May 29, 2007.
-Over 6,200 fans saw the Southern Illinois Miners defeat the Evansville Otters 9-6.
+Over 6,200 fans saw the Southern Illinois Miners defeat the Evansville Otters 9–6.